sgichuki/Atmo/README.md

 ### Load data

+This is a script I use often in my work, to plot wind data from the Sonic anemometer after field experiments.
+I decided to document it because while some aspects may change, the general rationale of getting the wind speed and direction from the Sonic's u and v values is generally the same.
 The data used here is from Sonic anemometer measurements made over a few hours in one day.
 The default for `read.table()` *"is to convert character variables (which are not converted to logical, numeric or complex) to factors"* hence the need to set the stringsAsFactors to false.
  ````
 library(data.table)
 library(tidyr)